arangodb/docs/3.6/aql/execution-and-performance-optimizer.md

 - `remove-redundant-or`:
   will appear if multiple *OR* conditions for the same variable or attribute were combined into a single condition.

+- `remove-redundant-path-var`:
+  avoids computing the variables emitted by traversals if they are unused in the query, significantly reducing overhead.

 - `remove-redundant-sorts`:
   will appear if multiple *SORT* statements can be merged into fewer sorts.